The Martians landed everywhere at once: in London and Paris, in Detroit and Chicago, in Hong Kong and Katmandu — and in Cleveland Heights, Ohio.

 There was time for that later.

-Multiply-talented NEIL RENTON has sent us some short poems, as well as fiction pieces.
+Multiply-talented NEIL RENTON has sent us some short poems, as well as the fiction piece in this issue.
 He lives and works in Pittsburgh, PA.